AntsInMyEy3sJohnson/hazeltest/README.md

 If you have a Kubernetes cluster at your disposal, you're in luck, because the easiest and most convenient way to get started is to apply the various Helm charts you can find in this repository's [charts](./resources/charts/) folder to it (bonus luck points if the Kubernetes cluster in question has some juice in terms of CPU and memory, because that just makes everything so much more interesting!).

+> :warning: **Note:** The various Helm charts you're going to install in scope of this section will spawn Pods that require a certain amount of resources (in terms of CPU and memory) on the target Kubernetes cluster.
+I configured the resource requests and limits such that all Helm charts are applicable on a single-node cluster with 6 CPUs and 20 GBs of RAM assuming a light-weight Kubernetes distribution, such as k3s.
+However, the values might not be optimal for your setup, so please adjust as needed.

 First, get yourself a neat little Hazelcast cluster by running the following: